Sweet Potato Kale Hash Recipe With a Fried Egg

 - Heat 2 tablespoons of olive oil in a large nonstick skillet over medium-low heat.

-- Once hot, add eggs to skillet.
+- Once hot, add eggs to the skillet.

 - Season with salt and pepper and cover with a lid.
 This will help the tops of the whites to set before overcooking the bottom of the eggs.